cdl-saarland/pmtestbench/vagrant-setup/artifact_usage.md

   the "Displaying the Port Usage of an Instruction Sequence" section in `pmtestbench/README.md`.
-- Follow the steps in the "Reproducing the Heatmaps from the Paper" section to validate reproduce the heatmaps in Figure 5 of the paper.
-Afterwards, you can use the following command to copy the generated heatmaps to the host system for visual inspection:
+- Follow the steps in the "Reproducing the Heatmaps from the Paper" section to reproduce the heatmaps in Figure 5 of the paper.
+Afterwards, you can use the following command to copy the generated heatmaps to the host system for visual inspection and compare them to the heatmaps in the paper:
   ```copyhost data/zenp/eval_experiments_clean_03_heatmap_IPC_rep-*.png```

 We specifically recommend against running the actual port mapping inference